Debmallya-03/InfraVision-AI/README.md

 ## 🚀 Features

-- **Real-Time Damage Detection**: Use your mobile camera to scan structures and detect cracks, corrosion, or deformation.
+-Real-Time Damage Detection: Use your mobile camera to scan structures and detect cracks, corrosion, or deformation.

-- **AI-Powered Risk Analysis**: Google Gemini 1.5 Flash API analyzes and predicts infrastructure health status.
+-AI-Powered Risk Analysis: LLM Rage database with Pinecone Vector DB using Gemini 1.5 Flash analyzes and predicts infrastructure health status.

-- **3D Visualization**: Converts scan data into interactive 3D models of the structure.
-- **Safety Report Generator**: Automatically generates detailed safety reports for records or government use.
+-Safety Report Generator: Automatically generates detailed safety reports for records or government use.

-- **Augmented Reality Mode (Coming Soon)**: AR view highlighting stress zones in infrastructure.
+-Augmented Reality Mode (Coming Soon): AR view highlighting stress zones in infrastructure.

-- **Voice Input & Multilingual Support**: Speak to the app and get results in your preferred language.
+-Voice Input & Multilingual Support: Speak to the app and get results in your preferred language.

-- **User Authentication**: Powered by Clerk for secure and seamless login.
+-User Authentication: Powered by Clerk for secure and seamless login.

 ---